-Bladder infection (cystitis).
+• Bladder infection (cystitis).
 Bladder infections occur in about 6% of women after surgery and are more common if a catheter has been used.
 Symptoms include burning or stinging when passing urine, urinary frequency, and sometimes blood in the urine.
 Cystitis is usually easily treated by a course of antibiotics.

-The following complications are more specific to sacrospinous fixation/ileococcygeus suspension:
+The following complications are more related to sacrospinous fixation/ileococcygeus suspension:

 - Approximately 1 in 10 women who have a sacrospinous fixation will get pain in their buttock for the first few weeks after surgery.
 This will get better by itself and you will be given pain killers to help.
 It is also quite common to get some stabbing or burning rectal pain that settles within a short time. - Constipation is a common short-term problem and your doctor may prescribe laxatives for this.
 Try to maintain a high fiber diet and drink plenty of fluids to help as well. - Some women develop pain or discomfort with intercourse.
 While every effort is made to prevent this from happening, it is sometimes unavoidable.
-Some women also find intercourse more comfortable after their prolapse is repaired. - In rare cases, bladder and bowel damage to the ureter (the tube conducting urine from the kidney to the bladder) may occur and require surgical repair. - Stress urinary incontinence can develop in 1 in 3 women with urine leakage on coughing, laughing or sneezing.
-This is because correction of prolapse results in unkinking of the urethra which may be inherently weak but was masked by the prolapse.
-The possibility of developing leakage can be tested prior to surgery by bladder tests and additional surgery considered after discussion with your specialist. - Bladder emptying generally improves in majority but 1 in 10 can continue to have difficulty with emptying or voiding dysfunction.
+Some women also find intercourse more comfortable after their prolapse is repaired.